fklein82/cloud-server/_posts/2023-11-15-vac-tap-mlops.markdown

   </div>
 </div>

-Together, they turn data into actionable insights and drive business value, ensuring MLOps transcends model development—it becomes a comprehensive solution-delivery system.
+Together, they turn data into actionable insights and drive business value.

 ### Our MLOps Demo: From Concept to Application
-In our demo, we'll illustrate this collaborative spirit in action.
-Julien will wear the dual hats of a Platform Engineer and Data Scientist—first deploying JupyterLab and MLflow, then creating a smart image-detection model.
-Subsequently, I will take Julien's model and swiftly incorporate it into a Python accelerator as an App Developer.
+In our demo, we'll illustrate the MLOPS approach in action.
+There will be 3 roles: a Platform Engineer, a Data Scientist, and an App Developer.

-This is the essence of our MLOps approach—seamless integration of roles and tools, transforming innovative ideas into real-world applications with Tanzu's suite of products.
+- The Platform Engineer will first deploy JupyterLab and MLflow.
+- The Datascientist will create a smart image-detection model.
+- And then, The App Developper will use the Datascientist model and  incorporate it into an App.

-We will demonstrate just how efficiently and effectively we can harness the combined strength of JupyterHub, MLFlow, and TAP to bring AI models from development to deployment.
-For our demonstration we will VMware Application Catalog (VAC) and Tanzu Application Platform (TAP).
+We will demonstrate just how efficiently and effectively we can deploy JupyterHub and MLFlow with VMware Tanzu Application Catalog, and build an APP that use an AI models with Tanzu Application Platform.

 <div class="gallery-box">
   <div class="gallery">